KlinGenErasmusMC/rnaseq-voila/README.md

 voila --port=8866 --ExecutePreprocessor.timeout=360 --no-browser --Voila.ip=101.66.22.62 /home/notebook/rna-voila-main/rnaseq-filtering-app.ipynb
 ```
 You can then connect to the App at [this](http://101.66.22.62:8866/) URL.
 A user manual explaining the functionality of the App can be found [here](https://github.com/KlinGenErasmusMC/rnaseq-voila/blob/main/User_manual_RNA-seq-Voila-App.pdf).

-## RNA-Seq Pipeline / Data (input data for Analysis App)

-This Notebook / Voila App comes with some demo data to highlight the features of the App.
-If you want to use this App for the analysis of your own (patient) RNA-Seq data, you need to first process this data.
-Instructions on how to process data in such a way that they can be used in the App can be found [here](https://github.com/KlinGenErasmusMC/rnaseq-voila/blob/main/rnaseq-pipeline.MD)

 ## Citation
 Jordy Dekker, Rachel Schot, Michiel Bongaerts, Walter G. de Valk, Monique van Veghel-Plandsoen, ..., Grazia M.S.
 Mancini, Tjakko J. van Ham. _RNA-sequencing improves diagnosis for neurodevelopmental disorders by identifying pathogenic non-coding variants and reinterpretation of coding variants._ **medRxiv**; doi: https://doi.org/10.1101/2022.06.05.22275956